annaezer/3OOKS/README.md

 ![](/src/assets/screenshot 3OOKS.png)

 # How to run this application
 1. When you open this project in WebStorm or another IDE it is important to first install all the packages the project depends on.
-You can do this by opening the terminal (in WebStorm you can find the Terminal on the bottom of the page: click to open) and typing in the following command:
+You can do this by opening the terminal (in WebStorm you can find the terminal on the bottom of the page: click to open) and typing in the following command:

 `npm install`